-3.10 Due to their nature, RESs should be owned and managed by a Registered Provider (RP) or a constituted community led housing provider such as a Community Land Trust (CLT)12.
+3.10 Due to their nature, RESs should be owned and managed by a Registered Provider (RP) or a constituted community led housing provider such as a Community Land Trust (CLT)19.
 Paragraph 7.82 of the SDLP explains that local partnership arrangements potentially involving an RP are an appropriate way to deliver a RES.
 Where an endorsed Whole Estate Plan (WEP) is in place, alternative options such as direct provision by the landowner may be appropriate, with the tenure mix being considered on a case-by-case basis.

-4. LEGAL AGREEMENT FOR AFFORDABLE HOUSING
+4.LEGAL AGREEMENT FOR AFFORDABLE HOUSING

-Affordable housing requirements will be secured by Section 106 legal agreement.
-An example S106 Agreement is provided at Appendix 3, and this template will be updated periodically as required.

-All \$106 Agreements related to affordable housing will:
+- 4.1 Affordable housing requirements will be secured by Section 106 legal agreement.
+An example S106 Agreement is provided on the SDNPA website and this template will be updated periodically as required. - 4.2 All \$106 Agreements related to affordable housing will: - Detail the number and tenure of affordable housing to be provided on site (social rented, affordable rented, shared ownership etc.);